jiho-98/cse15l-lab-reports/lab_report_3/lab_report_3.md

 ./technical/plos/pmed.0020278.txt
 ./technical/plos/pmed.0020281.txt
 ```
-* `find . -size +1024c`: This command will find all files in the current directory and its subdirectories that are larger than 1024 bytes, if you need to find some files that has greater than 1024 bytes, you can use this command
+* `find . -size +1024c`: This command will find all files in the current directory and its subdirectories that are larger than 1024 bytes, if you need to find some files that has greater than 1024 bytes, you can use this command, since you can specify the size of files, you do not need to check all the files, it makes life convenience
 ```console

 dudwl@DESKTOP-JNKL4JN MINGW64 ~/Documents/GitHub/stringsearch/stringsearch-data (main)